now-examples/basics/nextjs-mysql/README.md

 ## How Serverless MySQL Works

-Serverless functions create multiple database connections for each user and can use up all available connections quickly, blocking access for others.
+Serverless functions will create multiple database connections as traffic increases and therefore all available connections can be consumed quickly, blocking access for others.
 This example resolves this issue by utilizing [Jeremy Daly's](http://www.jeremydaly.com) MySQL wrapper - [serverless-mysql](https://github.com/jeremydaly/serverless-mysql).

 The wrapper provides basic but important functionality that allows connections to be monitored, limited, retried and closed.
 This is vital for making serverless MySQL work and is explored further in `db.js` below: